Chorionic villus sampling (CVS) is a test some pregnant women have to screen their baby for genetic problems.

 The transcervical procedure is performed by inserting a thin plastic tube through the vagina and cervix to reach the placenta.
-Your health care provider uses ultrasound images to help guide the tube into the best area for sampling, and then removes a small sample of chorionic villus (placental) tissue.
+Your health care provider uses ultrasound images to help guide the tube into the best area for sampling.
+A small sample of chorionic villus (placental) tissue is then removed.

 The transabdominal procedure is performed by inserting a needle through the abdomen and uterus and into the placenta.
 Ultrasound is used to help guide the needle, and a small amount of tissue is drawn into the syringe.

-The sample is placed in a dish and evaluated in a laboratory.
+The sample is placed in a dish and evaluated in a lab.
 Test results take about 2 weeks.

 Your provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.

-You will be asked to sign a consent form before this procedure, and you may be asked to wear a hospital gown.
+You will be asked to sign a consent form before this procedure.
+You may be asked to wear a hospital gown.